 Here’s a beautiful example:

-The factory uses mahogany to build the table, but the surface you touch is actually a lacquer sealing the finish color.
+The factory uses Indonesian mahogany to build the table, a pale hardwood which can be finished from our lightest Elm to darkest Sagamore Hill.
+Regardless of the color chosen, the surface you touch is a polyurethane lacquer sealing the finish.

-We also recommend you protect your table top by using tablecloths, placemats, or coasters to make it last a long time.
+We also recommend protecting your table top with tablecloths, placemats, or coasters to ensure it lasts as long as possible.

 Remember this is a fine piece of furniture!
-Treat it how your grandmother treated her nice dining room table. 🙂
+Treat it well, and it will last you for years to come.

 Finish and Fabric Options